ajgarlag/AjglValidatorEsBundle/Resources/doc/index.md

             - "AjglEs:Dni": ~
 ```

-By default, the new constraints namespaces is aliased as `AjglEs`.
+By default, the new constraints namespace is aliased as `AjglEs`.
 You can
 modify in the bundle configuration

 Configuration